m-n/dishes/README.md

-Otherwise in `[foo bar]` the reader will include the closing brace in the symbol name, `"BAR]"`, instead of recognizing it as the completion of the read macro's input.
+Otherwise in `[foo bar]` the reader will include the closing brace in the symbol name, `"BAR]"`, instead of recognizing it as the completion of the reader macro's input.